학술논문

 Abstract

-The unveiling of superconductivity in La$_3$Ni$_2$O$_{7-\delta}$ under pressure, following the suppression of a high-temperature density wave (DW) state, has attracted considerable attention.
-Notably, the nature of this competing DW order remains elusive, presenting a crucial question that demands further investigation.
-Here, we employ the muon-spin rotation/relaxation ($\mu$SR) technique combined with dipole-field numerical analysis to probe the magnetic response of La$_3$Ni$_2$O$_{7-\delta}$ as a function of hydrostatic pressure.
-At ambient pressure, $\mu$SR experiments reveal commensurate static magnetic order below $T_{\rm N} \simeq 151$K. The comparison of the observed internal magnetic fields with dipole-field calculations reveals the magnetic structure's compatibility with a stripe-type arrangement of Ni moments ($\simeq0.3-0.7$$\mu_{\rm B}$), characterized by alternating lines of magnetic moments and non-magnetic stripes.
-Experiments under pressure (up to $p\simeq2.3$~GPa) demonstrate an increase of the magnetic ordering temperature at a rate ${\rm d}T_{\rm N}/{\rm d}p\simeq 2.8$ K/GPa.
-This trend is opposite in sign and significantly smaller in magnitude compared to the changes observed in the DW order of unknown origin reported by Wang et al. [arXiv:2309.17378].
-Our findings reveal that the ground state of the La$_3$Ni$_2$O$_{7-\delta}$ system is characterized by the coexistence of two distinct orders -- the spin density wave and, most likely, charge density wave -- with a notable pressure-induced separation between them.
+The observation of superconductivity in La$_3$Ni$_2$O$_{7-\delta}$ under pressure, following the suppression of a high-temperature density wave state, has attracted considerable attention.
+The nature of this density wave order was not clearly identified.
+Here, we probe the magnetic response of the zero-pressure phase of La$_3$Ni$_2$O$_{7-\delta}$ as hydrostatic pressure is applied and find that the apparent single density wave transition at zero applied pressure splits into two.
+The comparison of our muon-spin rotation and relaxation experiments with dipole-field numerical analysis reveals the magnetic structure's compatibility with a stripe-type arrangement of Ni moments, characterized by alternating lines of magnetic moments and nonmagnetic stripes at ambient pressure.
+When pressure is applied, the magnetic ordering temperature increases, while the unidentified density wave transition temperature falls.
+Our findings reveal that the ground state of the La$_3$Ni$_2$O$_{7-\delta}$ system is characterized by the coexistence of two distinct orders -- a magnetically ordered spin density wave and a lower-temperature ordering that is most likely a charge density wave -- with a notable pressure-enhanced separation between them.

 Comment: 8 pages, 4 figures